Icinga/icingaweb2-module-training/doc/extending-icinga-web-2.md

 * `getRows()` and `getColumns()` where possible, to determine the usable space
 * `hasUtf8()` to query UTF8 support of the terminal

-Attention: Of course, it does not work to find out that someone is traveling in a UTF8 terminal with an ISO8859 Putty.

-### Task
+## Task 5

 Our `hello` action in the `say` command should output the text in color and centered both horizontally and vertically.
 We use `--watch` to flash the output alternately in at least two colors.

 # Your own module in the web frontend